hypervanse/pythonVSCode/README.md

     -   Otherwise please start a [new discussion](https://github.com/microsoft/vscode-python/discussions/categories/ideas).
 -   If you're interested in the development of the extension, you can read about our [development process](https://github.com/Microsoft/vscode-python/blob/main/CONTRIBUTING.md#development-process).

-## Data and telemetry
+## Data and telemetry: The Spice Must flow

-The Microsoft Python Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
+The HYPERVANSE EDITION FORBIDS SNAKE 🐍OIL.
+Python Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
 Read our
 [privacy statement](https://privacy.microsoft.com/privacystatement) to